Burning of the Parliament Buildings in Montreal: Continuation of violence until May

 On the night of April 26, a group of men vandalized the residences of reformist MPPs Hinks, Wilson and Benjamin Holmes at Beaver Hall.
-The men then proceeded to the house of Louis-Hippolyte Lafontaine, on rue de l'Aqueduc in the faubourg Saint-Antoine, vandalizing it and setting his stable on fire.
-The fire propagated to his house, however no one was inside at the time.
-The fire was extinguished by a detachment of soldiers, but not before it had caused significant damage to Lafontaine's private library.
+The men then went to the house of Louis-Hippolyte Lafontaine, on rue de l'Aqueduc in the faubourg Saint-Antoine, vandalizing it and setting his stable on fire.
+The fire spread to his house while no one was inside.
+It was extinguished by a detachment of soldiers, but not before it had caused significant damage to Lafontaine's private library.
 Returning toward downtown Montreal, the men broke windows on the boarding house where Baldwin and Price resided as well as those of McNamee's Inn, two buildings forming the corner of the Catholic Cemetery street.
 They also attacked the residences of Solicitor General Mr. Drummond on Craig street and that of Dr. Wolfred Nelson, at the corner of Saint-Laurent and Petite Saint-Jacques.

 A group of Tory leaders including George Moffatt and Gugy convened a new public meeting of the "Friends of Peace" on Champ-de-Mars on Friday April 27 at 12:00 pm.
 There they tried to calm their followers down and proposed the resumption of peaceable means to resolve the crisis.
 It was resolved to submit a petition praying the Queen to relieve Elgin from office and disavow the Rebellion Losses Act.

 Confronted with riots threatening the lives of citizens and damaging their properties, the government took the decision to raise a special police force.
 On the morning of April 27, the authorities informed the population that men who would show up at 6:00 pm in front of the dépôt de l'ordonnance on rue du Bord-de-l'Eau would receive arms.
 Some 800 men, principally Canadians from Montreal and its suburbs and some Irish immigrants of Griffintown, presented themselves and between 500 and 600 constables were armed and barracked near the Bonsecours Market.
 During the arms distribution, a group of men showed up and attacked the new constables by firing on them and throwing rocks at them.
 The newly armed men fought back and wounded three of their assailants.

 During a public meeting on Place du Castor on that night, general Charles Stephen Gore stepped on the hustings and dispersed the crowd by swearing on his honour that the new constables would be disarmed by morning.
 This is indeed what occurred, as the new force supposed to act under the orders of Montreal's justices of the peace was demobilized less than 24 hours after being armed.

 A part of the 71st (Highland) Regiment of Foot equipped with two cannons was mobilized to repel a group of armed men marching toward the Bonsecours Market.
 The soldiers blocked rue Notre-Dame near the Jacques Cartier Market.
 Colonel Gugy intervened and dissuaded the rioters from attacking the Bonsecours Market.